mlscvitpune/Marketplace-Updated/README.md

 # VIT Marketplace

+## How to run the website locally:
+1. for frontend - npm run start
+2. for backend - npm run nodemon

 The main goal of this website is to provide a platform to connect the students of our college, who want to either buy or sell their belongings.

 ## Objective: The main goal of this website would be to provide a platform to connect the students of our college who want to either buy or sell their belongings.